rafael-fuente/rafael-fuente.github.io/input/content/articles/2019-10-08-Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python.md

 \end{gathered}
 \end{equation}</p>

-And we define the Discrete Fourier Transform (DFT) of the set of points, which we will compute efficiently using the Fast Fourier Transform (FFT) algorithm:
+We define the Discrete Fourier Transform (DFT) of the set of points, which we will compute efficiently using the Fast Fourier Transform (FFT) algorithm:

 <p>\begin{equation}
 \begin{gathered}